“Hypnotherapy has the HIGHEST SUCCESS RATE of ANY form of therapy for smokers wishing to quit” – New Scientist – 1992

 Is hypnosis safe?

 Hypnosis and NLP are completely safe.
 You are aware and in control at every moment and can terminate the session at any time.
-Hypnosis is not sleep, nor can you get “stuck” in a state of hypnosis.
-You cannot be made to do something against your will.
+Hypnosis is not sleep.
+You will only ‘respond’ to suggestions that support your values and decisions.
 Hypnosis is a safe, relaxing, and enjoyable experience.

 Yes.
 Any person of at least average intelligence and ability to focus and concentrate can go into hypnosis.
 The better a person is able to concentrate and focus and the more intelligent a person is, the easier it is for him to go into the hypnotic trance.
-Above all, the person must be willing.
-No one can hypnotise you if you don’t want to be hypnotised.
-Your natural defenses in your mind will prevent this from happening.
+Above all, the person needs to be willing.
+Clients who do not want results will block the hypnosis.
+Your natural defenses in your mind will prevent hypnosis from happening.

 Will I be asleep or will I know what is going on around me?